a787854/FSHv2/README.md

 An example dataset and a quick start guide is provided [here](https://github.com/a787854/FSHv2/edit/dev/quick_start_example.md).

 ## Relevant products:
-Two forest height mosaics were generated in the northeast of U.S. and China using these scripts and can be downloaded via [this link](https://doi.org/10.5281/zenodo.11142224)
+Two forest height mosaics were generated in the northeast of U.S. and China using these scripts and can be downloaded via [link](https://doi.org/10.5281/zenodo.11142224)